-- It's actually In the Blood, sort-of: his grandfather was once defeated and cursed by Naraku, who appared to him as a beautiful woman.
+- Miroku from Inuyasha.
+He would touch other girls butts and every time he meets a woman, he would ask, "Would you bear my children?" even the demons.
+And it's actually In the Blood, sort-of: his grandfather was once defeated and cursed by Naraku, who appeared to him as a beautiful woman.
 Add how Miroku was raised by yet another Dirty Old Monk after his father died, and is it any wonder that he turned out to be the local Handsome Lech?
+Somewhat justified though as the curse of the Wind Tunnel will eventually kill him so he only has a limited amount of time to father children in if he fails to break it.

 - Ikkou Satonaka, the monastic protagonist of Ah My Buddha, can access a Super Mode fueled by lust for the many attractive Miko he lives with.